 - Check your solar filter or eclipse glasses for any damage before using them.
 Any damage impacts the device’s ability to protect you, so don’t use them if you see any scratches or dents.

-To be 100% safe, consider watching the eclipse on NASA’s live stream of the event or have some fun making a pinhole projector.
+To be 100% safe, consider watching the eclipse on a live stream of the event or have some fun making a pinhole projector.
 Also, you can check out what is being offered at your local science center or planetarium, which may offer additional resources and information about the solar eclipse and viewing options.

 Although there is a lot of excitement around this particular solar eclipse, the reality is that they are not uncommon events on our planet.
 Your eyes and vision are precious and regardless of what is happening in the sky, it is up to you to protect them.